-Protein bars certainly can be good for you.
+These popular bars certainly can be good for you.
 They can also be little better than a candy bar.
 It depends on the ingredients.
-And if you compare a few protein bar labels, you'll probably be amazed at how widely they can vary in terms of the calories they contain.

-Food manufacturers often create products they call "protein bars," but which don't offer much protein, and contain plenty of non-protein ingredients you may not want.
-Choose protein bars that provide an ample amount of high-quality protein without high amounts of calories, carbohydrates, and fats to help you lose weight, build muscle mass, and control hunger.
+Food manufacturers often create products they call "protein bars," but which don't offer much protein, and contain plenty of ingredients you may not want.
+Choose bars that provide an ample amount of high-quality protein without high amounts of calories, carbohydrates, and fats to help you lose weight, build lean tissue, and control hunger.
 If the bar has a very poor protein-to-carb ratio, meaning there are far more carbs than protein, you may be paying premium prices for what is basically junk food.

 - Is Protein Powder Good For You?